 where we denote the delay $\tau_{\text{ATRS},k}\triangleq \tau_{\text{ATR},k}+\tau_{\text{RS}}$, $\tau_{\text{ARS}}\triangleq \tau_{\text{AR}}+\tau_{\text{RS}}$ and $\tau_{\text{ARTS},k}\triangleq \tau_{\text{AR}}+\tau_{\text{RT},k}+\tau_{\text{TS},k}$.

-From the expression of the received signal $r_n(t)$, we can find that the received signal is composed of various signals with different power.
-To localize the targets and improve the power of interesting signals, we must design the receiving beam of the sensor so that the power in the path from the RIS to the sensor can be improved, and other paths received by the sensor can be ignored.
+The expression of the received signal $r_n(t)$ shows that the received signal is composed of various signals with different power.
+To localize the vehicles and improve the power of interesting signals, we must design the receiving beam of the sensor so that the power in the path from the RIS to the sensor can be improved and other paths received by the sensor can be ignored.
 Hence, we have $0\approx a'_k\approx a''_k \approx \beta' \ll \gamma$.
 Then, the received signal can be simplified as